LLNL/Abmarl/docs/src/gridworld.rst

 ````
 The Grid stores agents in a two-dimensional numpy array.
 The Grid is configured
 to be a certain size (rows and columns) and to allow types of agents to overlap
 (occupy the same cell).
-For example, you may want a Foraging Agent to be able to overlap
+For example, you may want a ForagingAgent to be able to overlap
 with a ResourceAgent but not a WallAgent.
 The overlapping argument
 is a dictionary that maps the agent's encoding to a list of other agents' encodings
 with which it can overlap.
 For example,